Baìo of Sampeyre – Val Varaita

 On Fat Thursday, the inhabitants celebrate a particular process during which the communities judge their Treasurers accused of theft to community damage.

-One of the most important protagonists in Baìo of Sampeyre festival is dance.
+Dance is one of the most important protagonists in Baìo of Sampeyre feast.

-The Valle Varaita is in fact an important centre for the maintenance and rediscovery of Occitan traditions.
-They maintained many traditional dances and folklore as well as music.
-The sounds of violins, accordions, organs, clarinets and hurdy-gurdy (sonsaina in Occitan) are heard during traditional dances such as courento, gigo, courento di custiole, countradanso, tresso, bureo of San Martin, bureo vieìo, and others.
+The Valle Varaita is in fact an important center for the maintenance and rediscovery of Occitan traditions.
+They maintain many traditional dances and folklore as well as music.
+The sounds of violins, accordions, organs, clarinets and hurdy-gurdy (sonsaina in Occitan) are the instruments during traditional dances such as courento, gigo, courento di custiole, countradanso, tresso, bureo of San Martin, bureo vieìo, and others.